javascript-tutorial/en.javascript.info/9-regular-expressions/15-regexp-catastrophic-backtracking/article.md

 # Catastrophic backtracking

-Some regular expressions are looking simple, but can execute veeeeeery long time, and even "hang" the JavaScript engine.
+Some regular expressions are looking simple, but can execute a veeeeeery long time, and even "hang" the JavaScript engine.

-Sooner or later most developers occasionally face such behavior, because it's quite easy to create such a regexp.
+Sooner or later most developers occasionally face such behavior.
 The typical symptom -- a regular expression works fine sometimes, but for certain strings it "hangs", consuming 100% of CPU.

 In such case a web-browser suggests to kill the script and reload the page.
 Not a good thing for sure.

-For server-side JavaScript it may become a vulnerability if regular expressions process user data.
+For server-side JavaScript such a regexp may hang the server process, that's even worse.
+So we definitely should take a look at it.

 ## Example

 Let's say we have a string, and we'd like to check if it consists of words `pattern:\w+` with an optional space `pattern:\s?` after each.

+An obvious way to construct a regexp would be to take a word followed by an optional space `pattern:\w+\s?` and then repeat it with `*`.

-We'll use a regexp `pattern:^(\w+\s?)*$`, it specifies 0 or more such words.
+That leads us to the regexp `pattern:^(\w+\s?)*$`, it specifies zero or more such words, that start at the beginning `pattern:^` and finish at the end `pattern:$` of the line.

 In action: